infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 \end{aligned}
 ```

-Now that the variables and constraints are are transcribed, all that remains is
+Now that the variables and constraints are transcribed, all that remains is
 to add relations to define the behavior of the transcribed partial derivatives.
 We can accomplish this via backward finite difference which will just add one
 infinite equation in this case this we only have 2 supports in the time domain